privilegeescalation/.org/content/donate.md

 All donations are 501(c)(3) tax deductible.

+Federal EIN: `87-0948507`

-For donations higher than $1,000, or to set up a schedule please [contact us directly](/contact).
+For donations higher than $1,000, to set up a schedule, or for our mailing address please [contact us directly](/contact).

 ### Donate now